Employee Responsibilities During Impending Dissolution of Marriage or Domestic Partnership

-The hope is that the family will be able to resolve their issues.
-If this is not possible, the decision may be made for the spouse/partner and family to leave post and return home.
-In this case, employees are reminded they have a responsibility to facilitate the return of their spouse/partner (and children, if any) to the United States or other location the family may choose.
-Employees are encouraged to reach a settlement with respect to disposition of HHE effects before the spouse/partner departs.
-Employees are also encouraged to reach a settlement with the spouse/partner in order to ensure adequate financial resources for the spouse/partner, and family to establish themselves in the United States or other location.
+If a family is unable to resolve its issues, the parties involved may decide that the spouse/domestic partner and family will leave post.
+In this case, employees have a responsibility to facilitate the return of the spouse/partner (and children, if any) to the United States or to another location the family may choose.
+Employees should reach a settlement with respect to disposition of household effects (HHE) before the spouse/partner departs.
+Employees should also reach a settlement with the spouse/same sex domestic partner to ensure adequate financial resources for the spouse/partner and family to establish themselves in the United States or other location.

-3 FAM 1613 -4 (Dissolution of a Domestic Partnership) requires that an employee or domestic partner of an employee who obtains benefits under the Foreign Affairs Manual (FAM) and Department of State Standardized Regulations (DSSR) based on the domestic partnership must file a statement of dissolution of the domestic partnership not later than 30 days after the date of dissolution of the domestic partnership with the appropriate agency office listed in 3 FAM 1612.
-Failure to file a timely statement of dissolution of the domestic partnership may result in disciplinary action and the recovery from the employee of the cost of benefits that should not have been received.
+3 FAM 1613 - Dissolution of a Domestic Partnership requires that an employee or domestic partner of an employee who obtains benefits under the Foreign Affairs Manual (FAM) and Department of State Standardized Regulations (DSSR) based on the domestic partnership must file a statement of dissolution of the domestic partnership no later than 30 days after the date of dissolution of the domestic partnership with the appropriate agency office listed in 3 FAM 1612.
+Failure to file a timely statement of dissolution of the domestic partnership may result in disciplinary action and the recovery from the employee of the cost of benefits that should not have been provided.

-If arrangements are not made prior to a family's departure from post to ensure that the spouse, partner and children have adequate financial resources and HHE to furnish a home, at least until they are financially stable and/or a final property settlement is made, then employees in some circumstances may be subject to curtailment in order to make such arrangements.
-According to 3 FAM 2443, the Chief of Mission may curtail an employee’s tour of duty if it is in the best interest of post, employee or the employee’s dependents.
-Employees may also request a curtailment if their marital, partnership or family dissolution can best be handled in that manner.
-Curtailment is a management decision and its potential impact is to be considered carefully.
+If there are no arrangements in place prior to spouse/domestic partner/child departure from post to ensure that they have adequate financial resources and HHE to furnish a home, at least until they are financially stable and/or a final property settlement is made, employees in some circumstances may be subject to curtailment from post in order to make such arrangements.
+According to 3 FAM 2443, if the chief of mission determines that curtailment of an employee’s tour of duty would be in the best interests of the post, the employee, or the employee’s dependents, the chief of mission may ask that the employee’s tour of duty be curtailed immediately.
+Employees may also request a voluntary curtailment if the marriage, partnership, or family dissolution can best be handled in that manner.
+3 FAM 2443 outlines the documentation requirements for each kind of curtailment.